odbayar1231/cs425-CRS/README.md

    1. Enroll a course per block.
 If there is no available seats and student does not fullfill preprequisite can not enroll.
    2. Dashboard - simple dashboard to check available places for each course in seperated blocks.
+   3. While keeping mouse over red notifications in front of some courses, you will see the reason why the class can not be selected.